Stephen C. Nelson

 Research Interest(s): International Relations

 Professor Nelson’s main research and teaching interests lie in the subfields of International and Comparative Political Economy.
-His recent work explores a variety of topics, including the politics that shape the International Monetary Fund’s (IMF) lending policies; the structure and governance of financial markets before and after the near-collapse of the American financial system in 2008; the political dynamics of developing and emerging market countries’ decisions to open their economies to international capital flows; how organizational cultures shape the behavior of international institutions; and the American popular film industry.
+His recent work explores a variety of topics, including the politics that shape the International Monetary Fund’s (IMF) lending policies; the structure and governance of financial markets before and after the near-collapse of the American financial system in 2008; the political dynamics of developing and emerging market countries’ decisions to open their economies to international capital flows; how organizational cultures shape the behavior of international institutions; and the international organization of sovereign debt markets.

-Professor Nelson is currently finishing a book on the International Monetary Fund; the dissertation upon which the book is based won the American Political Science Award’s Helen Dwight Reid Award in 2010.
-An article from this project was recently published in International Organization.
+Professor Nelson's book, The Currency of Confidence: How Economic Beliefs Shape the IMF's Relationship with Its Borrowers (Cornell University Press, 2017), is based on his dissertation, which won the American Political Science Association's Helen Dwight Reid Award in 2010.
+He has published articles in International Organization, International Studies Quarterly, Review of International Political Economy, and Review of International Organizations.
 Links to his papers, replication files, and syllabi for courses can be found on his personal website.

-- “The International Monetary Fund’s Evolving Role in Global Economic Governance.”
-In Manuela Moschella and Catherine Weaver, eds.
-Handbook of Global Economic Governance.
-New York: Routledge (2014): 156-170.
+“The International Monetary Fund’s Evolving Role in Global Economic Governance.”
+In Handbook of Global Economic Governance: Players, Power, and Paradigms, edited by Manuela Moschella and Catherine Weaver, First edition., 156–70.
+Routledge International Handbooks.
+London ; New York: Routledge, 2014.

 - Political Science 341: International Political Economy